cawka/android-crew-staging/README.md

 ==============================================

-**Disclaimer:** This is a customized fork of CrystaX crew tool intended to work with official Google NDK.
+**Disclaimer:** This is a customized fork of CrystaX crew tool intended to work with official Google NDK (version 21+).
 Not fully tested and only a subset of packages is known to work.

 ## 1. How to start